 • What is the expected level of knowledge or performance your people should have on this topic?

-The answers you get will ensure a clear understanding of the business problem and help you set up learning objectives for your module.
+The answers you get will ensure a clear understanding of the business problem and help you set up learning objectives for your online training modules.

 business problems